debjit20504/Snake-and-Ladder/README.md

 # Snakes and Ladders

-This game was made as a team by Neemesh Yadav and Aditya Choudhary.
+This game was made as a team by Debjit Pramanik